jrhun/TeensyEngine/README.md

 If trying to make this project, please confirm the pinout matches for the display and accelerometer!
 I got caught out and assumed they were the same for the two almost identical accelerometers I had, then needed to edit the circuit board.
 Also the linear regulator for the processor 5V line got way too hot so I changed it for a small buck convertor that (roughly) matched it's footprint.
 To be honest the circuit board could be redone with a teensy 4.1, as soldering the pogo pins to connect to the back of the teensy 4.0 was very tedious.

 #### Lights
-Custom 3d printed scaffolding for strips of SK6805-2427 RGB LEDs, to hold them in a sphereical shape inside a polycarbonate ball 25cm in diameter.
+Custom 3d printed scaffolding for strips of SK6805-2427 RGB LEDs, to hold them in a spherical shape inside a polycarbonate ball 25cm in diameter.
 They're held slightly back from the inside of the sphere to help diffuse the lights nicely.
 The scaffolding press fits together and tolerances were set for my 3d printer - YUMV.
 They're also held in place under slight compression from the globe.
 The LED strips are arranged as 30 to a strip with an offset pattern to reduce crowding at the poles, allowing for an effective resolution of 32H x 64W.
 See the [build details](buildLog/README.md#leds) for photos.

 The lights are from [Aliexpress](https://www.aliexpress.com/item/32818340106.html?spm=a2g0o.order_list.order_list_main.358.679f1802EQyb32), and were chosen for their high density (120/M, 8.33mm pitch) and thin strips (6mm width).
-Lights with a smaller pitch and thinner stip were outrageously expensive at the time I was purchasing LEDs, but have since come down in price somewhat...
+Lights with a smaller pitch and thinner strip were outrageously expensive at the time I was purchasing LEDs, but have since come down in price somewhat...
 Version 5 [TBC](https://www.aliexpress.com/item/1005003798198621.html?spm=a2g0o.productlist.main.1.1ec91845yMUVny&algo_pvid=75d3a123-2f4a-48b9-b82f-fbbad28e56ed&algo_exp_id=75d3a123-2f4a-48b9-b82f-fbbad28e56ed-0&pdp_ext_f=%7B%22sku_id%22%3A%2212000028080815414%22%7D&pdp_npi=2%40dis%21AUD%2140.15%2126.11%21%21%21%21%21%40211bf14716719782508633629d0742%2112000028080815414%21sea&curPageLogUid=63plojRdJNp2)?

 #### Power
 The whole thing is powered by 4x 18650 batteries, I usually carry a spare set of 4x batteries for each night that it's used which usually lasts the night through.
 There's a step-down converter in the controller providing 5V for the teensy and accessories.
-The full battery voltage is sent up to the LEDs where there is a seperate step-down convertor.
-The benefit of the two power supplies is efficiency and stability, having a seperate power source for the controller means its voltage doesn't dip when the LEDs draw a bunch of power.
-It also means I can provide much more power than *most* USB powerbanks, although I do want to try sending 20v from a 100w USB-C powerbank to the leds.
-Further details in the [build section](buildLog/README.md#power)
+The full battery voltage is sent up to the LEDs where there is a separate step-down convertor.
+The benefit of the two power supplies is efficiency and stability, having a separate power source for the controller means its voltage doesn't dip when the LEDs draw a bunch of power.
+It also means I can provide much more power than *most* USB powerbanks, although I do want to try sending 20v from a 100w USB-C powerbank to the LEDs.
+Further details in the [build section.](buildLog/README.md#power)

 ## Software
-The software include a basic emulator that runs the same UI and pattern software using Openframeworks to display the LEDs.
+The software include a basic emulator that runs the same UI and pattern software using OpenFrameworks to display the LEDs.

 <details open>
   <summary>Videos of the controller</summary>